fibanez6/React-Redux-Weather/README.md

 > npm start
 ```

-And set your OpenWeatherMap api key into the file [Ajax call Action](src/actions/index.js#L3)
+And set your OpenWeatherMap API Key into the [Ajax call Action](src/actions/index.js#L3) file.